marcusau/nlp_NER_model/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------

- changing model precision (from FP32 to FP16)
 #### Model conversion from fp32 to fp16
 [convert_model_to_fp16.ipynb](https://github.com/etnetapp-dev/nlp_NER_model/convert_model_to_fp16.ipynb)

-BERT-base is model contains 110M parameters.
-It’s hard to deploy a model of such size into many environments with limited resources changing model precision (from FP32 to FP16)  compress and speed-up NN models have been developed.
+BERT-base is model contains 110M parameters which is large to deploy in production environment with no-GPU resources.
+To reduce the resource consumption, we adopt post-training quantization technique by changing model precision (from FP32 (32-bit floating point) to P16 (16-bit floating point)) which can compress and speed-up model inferernce speed.

- Typically models trained using FP32 (32-bit floating point), then they can be quantized into FP16 (16-bit floating point), so reducing the model size 2x .
- This is called post-training quantization.
+After the change of precision, the model size is reduced from more than ~700M to ~500M.

 #### Deployment
 [deployment.py](https://github.com/etnetapp-dev/nlp_NER_model/deployment.py)